Göreme Historical National Park: Description

-The National Park is located in the volcanic region of Mount Hasan and Mount Erciyes in Central Anatolia, in the vicinity of Ürgüp, Çavuşin and Göreme.
-The park area consists of plateaus and high hills, dissected by streams and river valleys carved out by the water, the valleys having steeply sloping sides.
+The National Park is located in the volcanic region of Mount Hasan and Mount Erciyes in Central Anatolia, in the vicinity of Ürgüp, Çavuşin, and Göreme.
+The park area consists of plateaus and high hills, dissected by streams and river valleys carved by water, with steeply sloping sides.
 Part of this rugged area consists of basalt and thick beds of tuff.
-The tuff is the result of ash emitted from volcanoes millions of years ago, which solidified into soft rock, and has since been overlain by solidified lava which forms a protective capping.
-This has been eroded over the millennia to form the multi-coloured cliffs, rock towers, pillars, tent rocks and fairy chimney rock formations present in the park.
+The tuff is the result of ash emitted from volcanoes millions of years ago, which solidified into soft rock, and has since been overlain by solidified lava, which forms a protective capping.
+This has been eroded over the millennia to form the multi-coloured cliffs, rock towers, pillars, tent rocks and fairy chimneys present in the park.
 Love Valley is known for its fairy chimneys.
 This area experiences annual precipitation of 380 mm and there is little vegetation except in riverine corridors.

-The earliest signs of monastic activity in Cappadocia can be traced back to the 4th century when small anchorite communities, following the teachings of Basileios the Great, Bishop of Caaesare (now Kayseri), started to inhabit the cells hewn in the rock.
+The earliest signs of monastic activity in Cappadocia can be traced back to the 4th century, when small anchorite communities, following the teachings of Basileios the Great, Bishop of Caesarea (now Kayseri), began to inhabit the cells hewn into the rock.
 Later, the communities took refuge together in underground villages to avoid attacks by marauding Arabs.

 Underground dwellings

-People have made use of the soft tuff rock to hollow out underground dwellings.
-The earliest monastic activity in Cappadocia is thought to have been in the fourth century when anchorites started hewing out cells from the rock.
-To resist Arab marauders, they linked these cells and created underground communities, with chapels, store rooms, and living quarters.
+People have used the soft tuff rock to hollow out underground dwellings.
+The earliest monastic activity in Cappadocia is thought to have occurred in the fourth century, whenanchorites began hewing out cells from the rock.
+To resist Arab marauders, they linked these cells and created underground communities with chapels, storerooms, and living quarters.
 Villages and small towns were developed in this way, and by 842, underground churches were being richly decorated with coloured paintings.

-Nowadays people don't live far underground as in the past when they were hiding or fleeing enemies.
+Nowadays, people don't live far underground as they did in the past, when they were hiding or fleeing enemies.
 But some people still live in cave dwellings that have been made into homes, with a door/opening to daylight at ground level.
 Unfortunately, it has been found that long-term cave dwellers experience an unexpectedly high incidence of mesothelioma, a form of cancer.
 This has been linked to the inhalation of erionite fibres, a mineral common in tuff formations.